Birth date: August 29, 1967

 While at Columbia University, Gorsuch co-founded a student publication called the Federalist Paper.
 According to a history of the paper, its original intent was to be "content neutral."
 It is now a satire publication.

 Notable cases include Yellowbear v.
 Lampert and United States v.
 Nichols.
 In Hobby Lobby Stores v.
-Sebelius, Gorsuch ruled in favor of of the arts and craft chain, which challenged the Affordable Care Act's requirement to provide contraceptive coverage in employee health plans.
+Sebelius, Gorsuch ruled in favor of the arts and craft chain, which challenged the Affordable Care Act's requirement to provide contraceptive coverage in employee health plans.
 The company objected on religious grounds.

 1991-1992 - Law clerk to Judge David Sentelle, of the US Court of Appeals for the District of Columbia Circuit.